Stefanos Sarafis: Post-war activities

 Sarafis was eventually released in 1948 and married Marion in 1952.
 He joined the United Democratic Left at about this time.
 In the 1956 Greek legislative election, the United Democratic Left entered a coalition with the Republican Union, the Liberal Party (EP), the Rally of the Farmers and the Workers, National Progressive Union of the Centre and the Democratic Socialist Party.
 The coalition came second and managed to elect 132 MPs, while he was among them.

-He was a pedestrian casualty in a car accident on 31 May 1957 in Alimos, a suburb of Athens.
+He was a pedestrian casualty in a car crash on 31 May 1957 in Alimos, a suburb of Athens.
 He and his wife Marion were taking a walk when an automobile driven by a non-commissioned officer of the United States Air Force collided with them.
 Sarafis was killed and his wife injured.

 George V. Allen, the then United States Ambassador to Greece, ordered the airman to be handed to the Greek authorities for trial.
 The airman admitted to having been driving under the influence and having violated the speed limit.
 He was charged with manslaughter.
-However fellow politicians of the United Democratic Left strongly suspected the incident to be a "premeditated murder" and reported their suspicions to the press.
+However fellow politicians of the United Democratic Left (and his wife Marion) strongly suspected the incident to be a "premeditated murder" and reported their suspicions to the press.